A woman’s guide to getting a pay rise

 It’s a good idea to speak to a recruiter you trust too.
 Recruiters deal with salary negotiations on a day-to-day basis and can give you guidance on what to ask for.

-While it’s important to benchmark your pay accurately, Louise Campbell warns against targeting a specific co-worker’s pay.
+While it’s important to benchmark your pay accurately, Suzanne Feeney warns against targeting a specific co-worker’s pay.
 “It’s dangerous to get into direct comparisons with colleagues,” she says.
 “You don’t want to go storming in with, ‘Why does Bob get £500 more than me?!!’
 You may not know the whole context, and that sort of approach is likely to put an employer’s back up.
 Plus, of course, the whole issue is implicit in the conversation anyway.”

 Practise with someone you trust